hyunmoon/wordcrypt/README.md

 In this project, we tried to show some design philosopy of UNIX including:

-1. Rule of Composition (can interact with other programs through pipe)
+1. Rule of Composition (can interact with other programs like xsel and grep through pipe)
 2. Rule of Silence (does not print unnecessary output)

 ## Contributor